joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-09-physics-diffusion-FPT.md

 $$ \text{FPT}(x,t) = \frac{d}{dt} w(x,t) = \frac{x}{\sqrt{2\pi t^3}} e^{-x^2/2t}. $$

 The usual forward approach evolves the distribution from a specific starting point $p(x,0) = \delta(x-x_0).$ If the starting point changes, then the whole process needs to be recalculated.
-By contast, the approach we take here solves on equation whose solution contains FPT statistics for every possible starting state.
+By contrast, the approach we take here solves on equation whose solution contains FPT statistics for every possible starting state.
 The boundary condition is the same ($\text{FPT)(0,t)=\delta(t), \text{FPT}(x,0) = 0) and the starting point is just an argument.
 Once $w$ is known, the FPT is just the time derivative.